Isaac-CW/BookX/readme.md

 * Tracking requests for books made between users
 * Facilitate the exchange of books and track the status of each exchange (without enforcement or automated updating of status)

+These core features have been implemented in the proof of concept

 ### Core demographic
 The core demographic are people who are avid readers or are interested in reading more.
 There is no distinction between individuals in terms of socioeconomic status, culture, race or age.
 To this end, the application is aimed to be a web application that provides a simple-to-use interface that fosters a community of sharing and mutual enthusiasm for reading.